Innerwick Castle: History

 In May 1568 Alexander Hamilton of Innerwick signed the bond made at Hamilton to support Mary, Queen of Scots, and came "in arrayed battle" to the battle of Langside, where her forces were defeated by Regent Moray.
+He was captured.

 In April 1584 the laird of Innerwick was commanded to surrender the castle to the crown.
 The keepers of Tantallon and Fast Castle received the same instruction.

 In the 1590s Alexander Hamilton, laird of Innerwick, employed the Edinburgh tailor Patrick Nimmo, who kept a record of the clothes he made for the laird, his wife Christian, (a daughter of Thomas Hamilton of Priestfield), and their sons and daughters.
 Elspeth Hamilton had a gown of shot or changing silk "burret" with stuffed sleeves, Jean had winter gowns of woollen fabrics.
 His son, Alexander Hamilton of Fenton, had a purple fustian doublet and breeches with a green cloak and a Spanish felt hat in 1599.

 David Calderwood mentions Margaret Whitelaw, Lady of Innerwick, who divorced Alexander Hamilton of Innerwick and remarried to Sir John Ker of Littledean, and died in 1627.
 She died in torment, and was said to have practised witchcraft and consulted with witches.

 A later owner James Maxwell of Innerwick became Earl of Dirleton, and the land around the castle was sold to the Nisbets in 1663.

 In the 17th century Innerwick Castle was in good enough repair that it was used as a base, along with Dirleton and Tantallon, by the Covenanters to harass Oliver Cromwell’s lines of communication during the Wars of the Three Kingdoms.

+Location and access

 Innerwick Castle stands within the Barony of Innerwick.
 The most recent Baron of Innerwick was Colonel Victor Charles Vereker Cowley of Crowhill (1918–2008).
 Currently, Thornton Glen is part of the Crowhill Estate and is managed by the Scottish Wildlife Trust.
 The glen is considered important for the presence of ferns that are rare in Scotland.
 The remains of the castle are on top of a crag which is popular with climbers.